RyuS3ki/atdate/Proyecto/README.txt

 Simple echo TCP client and servers.

 In this directory:

-* EchoClient.c - Client

-* EchoServer_seq.c - Sequential server

-* EchoServer_conc.c - Concurrent server
+* atdate.c - Atdate source code

 To build: